 The main character of the novel is really the Wizer technology, an augmented-reality visor driven by artificial intelligence.
 The human characters include DJ/hacker Dan and his girlfriend Maya, Maya’s brother Krish.
 Adventures ensue as Krish and Dan and friends develop the Wizer technology.

 Among other things, there are some explicit virtual sex scenes between Dan and Maya.
-The novel definitely raises questions of what’s in store for the human race.
+The novel definitely raises questions about what’s in store for the human race.

 Best Climate Science Hard SF Books – this is also called cli-fi

 Between the Strokes of Night (1985) by Charles Sheffield includes climate change and biological investigations of metabolism and brain function.
 It takes place during two different eras: 2010 and the far future of 29,000 AD.